 Urban Tree Canopy (UTC) Analysis

-Urban tree canopy is the total area of a community’s urban forest often expressed as the proportion of land covered by trees.
+Urban tree canopy is the entire area covered by trees’ crowns within a geographic area, often expressed as a proportion of an area’s total land.
 The aim of a UTC assessment is to help decision makers understand their urban forest resources, particularly the amount of tree canopy that currently exists and the amount that could exist.
 A UTC assessment can be used to:

 - set canopy goals;